jamesconnolly93/rai-yearn-saviour/README.md

 The Yearn Strategy and integration tests can be found [here](https://github.com/jamesconnolly93/rai-x-yearn-strategy)

 ### Description of Strategy
 This strategy has been designed using one of the highest TVL strategies from Yearn Finance: [Generic-Lender](https://github.com/Grandthrax/yearnV2-generic-lender-strat).
-This strategy uses a lender-agnostic approach to optimize the routing of new deposits withdraws across an arbitrary number of lending platforms according to best-APY.
+This strategy uses a lender-agnostic approach to optimize the routing of new deposits and withdrawals across an arbitrary number of lending platforms according to best-APY.
 This is done by using "plug-in" contracts which map the various platform APIs back to the common Generic Lender strategy API (shown in the diagram below).
 Although RAI only exists on limited lending platforms today, there are pre-written plugins that exist for the following lending platforms that can be leveraged immediately if RAI were to be added:
 - Compound
 - Aave
 - Fuse